DragonSenses/Algorithms/LeetCode/101-symmetric-tree/problem.md

 # Recursive Approach

 The recursive approach leverages this intuition by **simultaneously traversing the left and right subtrees** while checking if they align like a mirror.
 Recursion is well-suited here because the problem can be broken down into smaller subproblems (i.e., comparing smaller subtrees).

+### Conditions for Mirror Reflection of Two Trees

+Two binary trees are considered mirror reflections of each other if they satisfy the following conditions:

+1. **Root Node Equality:**
+   - The roots of both trees must have the same value.

+2. **Symmetric Subtrees:**
+   - The **right subtree** of one tree must be a mirror reflection of the **left subtree** of the other tree, and vice versa.